nickhalldev/nyc-sinatra-web-091817/readme.md

 | 4                  | 1                      | 9             |
 | 5                  | 4                      | 1             |

-Make sure to create web pages, routes, etc to add figures, titles, landmarks, years, etc.
+Make sure to create web pages, routes, etc. to add, update, and edit figures, titles, landmarks, years, etc.

-You should be able to create a figure if he/she doesn't exist when creating a title, or just add an existing figure to a title.
+Your forms will need to be complex.
+So when you create a new title, you can also add a figure to that title.
+You should also be able to create a new figure if he/she doesn't already exist in your database.
+The same applies for all your models that have an association.

+Your forms should allow multiple select, so you should also be able to add multiple figures to a title at the same time, e.g. If I create the Mayor title and a bunch of mayors are already in my database, I'll want to add them all at once when I create the Mayor title.